 MGTD Pickup Chronology

-The MGTD pickup truck started life as an two ordinary MGTDs.
+The MGTD pickup truck started life as two ordinary MGTDs.
 Around 1951 or 1952 it was created with the following features:

 In 1956 when Al Moss owned the pickup truck he made the following modifications: